 The Company operates in a single operating segment by selling products to a global network of independent distributors that operates in a seamless manner from market to market, except for its operations in Mainland China.
-In Mainland China, the Company utilizes an employed sales force to sell its products through fixed retail locations.
+In Mainland China, the Company utilizes an employed sales force and distributors to sell its products through fixed retail locations.
 Selling expenses are the Company's largest expense comprised of the commissions paid to its worldwide independent distributors as well as remuneration to its Mainland China sales employees paid on product sales.
 The Company manages its business primarily by managing its global sales force.
 The Company does not use profitability reports on a regional or divisional basis for making business decisions.
-However, the Company does recognize revenue in five geographic regions: North Asia, Greater China, Americas, South Asia/Pacific and Europe.
+However, the Company does recognize revenue in five geographic regions: North Asia, Americas, Greater China, Europe and South Asia/Pacific.

-Revenue generated in each of these regions is set forth below (U.S. dollars in thousands):
+Revenue generated in each of these regions is set forth below (in thousands):